MarcinPekala/ppbackend/readme.md

     <li>H2 databse (or MySQL database upon personal configuration)</li>
       <li>Spring Data JPA</li>
     <li>Swagger.io</li>
-    <li>Spring Actuator (Reconsidering inclusion)</li>
+    <li>Spring Actuator</li>
         <li>Google GSON</li>
         <li>Mockito for JUnit tests</li>
   <li>Spring Hibernate</li>
 </ul>
-In total backend side has 10 packages, totaling 12 classes, which has about 1288 lines of java according to statistic IntelliJ IDEA plugin and JUnit tests coverage of about 89%.
+In total backend side has 10 packages, totaling 12 classes, which has about 1285 lines of java according to the statistic IntelliJ IDEA plugin and JUnit tests coverage of about 89%.

 ### Frontend:
-Frontend side was mostly written in HTML/CSS/JS with a Vaadin part currently being under a development.
-I also used jQuery v3.4.1 framework for js to process HTTPS requests from the REST API.
+Frontend side was developed using both HTML/CSS/JS and Vaadin technology.
+Additionally, I used jQuery v3.4.1 framework for javascript to process HTTPS requests from the REST API.
 I also used Google Books API and Materialize v0.100.2 for HTML/JS/CSS.
 Summarizing, I used the following technologies:

 <ul>
   <li>HTML/CSS/JS</li>
   <li>Google Books API</li>
   <li>Materialize v0.100.2</li>
   <li>jQuery v3.4.1</li>
-  <li>Vaadin (Java framework for web apps)</li>
+  <li>Vaadin (Java framework for web applications)</li>
 </ul>

-In total frotnend side has 5 packages with 7 java files with about 484 lines of code.
-Html code has about 162 lines, css about 241 and js about 652.
+In total HTML/CSS/JS frotnend side has one java file with about 46 lines of code.
+Additionally, there are 2 css files, 2 js files and 2 html files.
+Html code has about 140 lines, css about 241 and js about 645.

+Vaadin frontend side has 4 packages, totaling 4 clasess with about 387 lines of java according to statistic pluin in IntelliJ IDEA.

 ## 1.4 Target Users